spidermin/CompaniesHouse/README.md

 The company must be must be active in order to gain credit, however if there are any insolvencies againts the company, the company must be risk scored between 0 - 100.

+After spending some time searching through company numbers on the Companies House website and not finding a single company marked with insolvencies but many with liquidation, lead me to believe that these companies may in fact be in liquidation.

+When running through the insolvancy API I was able to find some insolvancy data, however I noticed that any company which had this data was in some sort of liquidation.

+I found three different types of liquidation data:

+ - creditors-voluntary-liquidation

+ - members-voluntary-liquidation

+ - compulsory-liquidation

+ I then used these for risk scoring, sharing a score of 100.